 - There is such a thing as toxic productivity – this is where overworking is viewed as a mark of success.
 Try to encourage your team to frame productivity in a positive light where taking breaks is viewed as just as important to success.

 With all that anxiety and guilt, the confidence and belief in our ability to work productively, effectively, and valuably can still be on leave when we return to work.
 It’s normal for us to sometimes come back to work feeling like an imposter who has no clue what we are doing.
 This can leave us doubting our abilities, reduced motivation and could add to uneasiness.

 - When you have your welcome-back team meeting, remember to keep it light and positive.
 Thank everyone for their hard work and establish how important they are to the organisation.

 - Take time to have a quick chat with employees individually, checking-in on their holiday, their new year goals and reminding them of their value.

 - Giving people words of encouragement during this time is a sure-fire way to boost all the feel-good endorphins and help people feeling competent, valued, and motivated for the year ahead.

 Let us start this year off being more conscious than ever about mental health.
 The best thing you can do for your employees is to break the stigma of mental health in the workplace.
 We are living in truly uncertain times, especially where careers are concerned so let us support our humans wherever possible!

-This article has been written by Ashley Lourens, Head of Wellbeing at Healingclouds.
-To find out more about Healingclouds and their amazing work, click here.
+This article has been written by Ashley Lourens, Head of Wellbeing at Plumm.
+To find out more about Plumm and their amazing work, click here.